Glossary¶

 -

-The colour e-paper screens provides 3 basic colours.
-Combining those 3 basic colours gives two additional shades, totalling 6 colours.
+The black-white-red colour e-paper screens provide three basic colours.
+Combining those three basic colours gives two additional shades, totalling six colours.

 -